cscorley/dissertation/chapters/4_results/1_flt.md

 ## Feature Location {#sec:flt-results}

-In this section, we describe the results of the study outlined in Section
+In this section, I describe the results of the study outlined in Section
 \ref{sec:flt-methodology}.

 \input{tables/feature_location_rq1}